Blog

 Who can legally perform microneedling varies from state to state.
 Generally, licensed estheticians, nurses, and doctors are the primary practitioners, but the specific scope of practice and training requirements can differ.
 It is your responsibility to know and comply with your state board’s regulations.
 Beyond basic licensure, comprehensive professional training is crucial for mastering the technique, understanding skin anatomy, and handling any adverse reactions.
 Proper certification shows you have the specialized knowledge to perform treatments like Corrective Microneedling™ safely and effectively, which is key to delivering incredible results and building a loyal client base.

-How to Choose the Right Microneedling Device for Your Practice
+How to Choose the Best Microneedling Device for Your Practice

 Adding microneedling to your services is a fantastic way to deliver the transformative results your clients are looking for.
 But with different devices on the market, picking the right one can feel like a big decision.
 The best tool for your practice is one that aligns with your clients’ needs, your business goals, and your commitment to safety and quality.
 Think of it as a long-term partnership.
 You want a device that not only performs well but also comes with the backing of a company that supports your growth.
 Let’s walk through the key factors to consider so you can make a choice with confidence.